What’s the Difference between Pre-Ductal vs. Post-Ductal SpO2?

 Potential Limitations of Pre-ductal And Post-ductal SpO2 Screening

 A pulse oximeter is entirely safe and risk-free.
 Still, infants with a false-positive result might undergo unnecessary additional testing, such as echocardiography or a chest x-ray.

-They may be admitted or referred to a neonatal care unit.
+Patients may be admitted or referred to a neonatal care unit.
 This could lead to an unpleasant experience for the newborn, but most extra tests are typically non-invasive.

 Some newborns may have undergone additional investigations and hospital stays because they tested positive in screening tests because their cultures were negative for sepsis.

 However, pulse oximetry screening has fewer false-positive results than clinical exams.
 This is something to consider when evaluating the benefits and harms of pulse oximetry screening.
-The advantage of early screening outweighs any potential drawback by far.

 Early testing for CCHD using pulse oximetry comes with numerous advantages and cost-effectiveness.
 Any potential harm related to false positive tests isn’t serious.